-Documentary evidence filed by the landlord indicates that the tenants had failed to pay all rent owed and were served the 10 Day Notice to End Tenancy for Unpaid Rent by personal delivery, which was witnessed on March 2, 2011.
+Documents filed by the landlord established that the tenants failed to pay all rent owed and were served the 10 Day Notice to End Tenancy for Unpaid Rent by posting on the door, on September 20, 2011.
+Section 90 of the Act deems the tenant was served on September 23, 2011.

-The Notice states that the tenants had five days to pay the rent in full or apply for Dispute Resolution or the tenancy would end.
+The Notice states that the tenants had five days to pay the rent in full or apply for Dispute Resolution or the tenancy would end from the service date.
 The tenants did not apply to dispute the Notice to End Tenancy within five days from the date of service.
-There was a partial payment received by the landlord leaving a balance due of \$2,750.00.